 More than half of ‘Manufacturing’ enterprises making e-sales reported that they received orders via EDI-type messages, followed by enterprises in the ‘Transport and storage’ sector (46 %).

-As Figure 5 shows, large enterprises – with 250 or more persons – rely in principle on ICT and standards that integrate EDI-type sales within their business processes.
-In fact, large enterprises reported the highest share of turnover from e-sales (23 %), most of it realised from EDI-type sales (16 %).
-In addition, enterprises in 'Accommodation' and 'Manufacturing' reported the highest shares of total turnover from e-sales (29 % and 22 % respectively).
-However, enterprises in 'Accommodation' realised most of their turnover from web sales (26 %) whereas those in 'Manufacturing' from EDI-type sales (19 %).
-The third highest share of turnover from e-sales has been reported by enterprises in 'Transport and storage', almost equally realised from web sales and EDI-type sales (10 % and 11 % respectively).
+As Figure 6 shows, large enterprises – with 250 or more persons – rely in principle on ICT and standards that integrate EDI-type sales within their business processes.
+In fact, large enterprises reported the highest share of turnover from e-sales (26 %), most of it realised from EDI-type sales (17 %).
+In addition, the highest shares of total turnover from e-sales were reported by enterprises in 'Accommodation' (29 %), 'Transport and storage' and 'Manufacturing' (25 % each).
+However, enterprises in 'Accommodation' realised most of their turnover from web sales (25 %) whereas those in 'Manufacturing' from EDI-type sales (22 %).
+Enterprises in 'Transport and storage' realised more turnover from web sales (15 %) than from EDI-type sales (10 %).

-During 2015, among all Member States, the percentage of turnover realised from e-sales ranged from 4 % in Bulgaria and Cyprus to 35 % in Ireland, followed by Belgium and the Czech Republic (both 31 %), Denmark (23 %) and Sweden (21 %).
+During 2016, among all Member States, the percentage of turnover realised from e-sales ranged from 4 % in Greece to 33 % in Ireland, followed by Belgium and the Czech Republic (both 31 %), Denmark (23 %) and Slovakia (22 %).

 Figure 7 shows the contribution of web sales and EDI-type sales to total turnover.
-In particular, the share of the total turnover realised from EDI-type sales ranged from less than 1 % in Greece to 24 % in the Czech Republic and 20 % in Ireland.
-In addition, the share of total turnover from web sales ranged from 1 % in Bulgaria to 15 % in Ireland.
+In particular, the share of the total turnover realised from EDI-type sales ranged from less than 1 % in Greece to 22 % in the Czech Republic and 19 % in Belgium.
+In addition, the share of total turnover from web sales ranged from 2 % in Bulgaria to 16 % in Ireland.

-Cross border e-commerce sales not fully exploited by enterprises selling electronically (2015 survey)
+Cross-border web sales within the EU not fully exploited by enterprises

 E-commerce enables enterprises to establish their presence in the market at national level and also to extend their economic activities beyond borders in order to pursue opportunities elsewhere.
 Moreover, e-commerce has the potential to reshape the European Single Market for enterprises and private consumers by enabling price and product-related comparisons in a borderless market environment.